Moving To Canada? 6 Essential Services You Can Do On Day One

 A lot of bars and clubs require one even two forms of ID and carrying your passport on a night out is just asking for trouble 🙂

 To find out more about BCID go to ICBC or click here.

-It didn’t take us long to find a job here in Vancouver, in fact, it took one email, a phone call and two stage interview to get a dream job.
+It didn’t take us long to find a job here in Vancouver.

-We have just finished our article on how to send money to Canada and we know it will save you a tonne of money in bank charges.
+We have just finished our article on how to send money to Canada.
+It will save you a LOT of money in bank charges.

 Also, don’t forget about recruitment agencies within your area and make sure to have your LinkedIn profile updated.

 We wish you the best of luck with moving to Canada.